kyr0/voice_online/readme.md

 To see the example page for Little Bits:

-    The easiest way is to open ./src/browser/index.html
+    The easiest way is to open ./src/browser/index.html directly in the browser

     Alternatively:
     1. In the console activate the local server './jake.sh startBServer'